-The plan covers the following preventive medications - both prescription and some over-the-counter (OTC) - at a \$0 copayment/coinsurance.
-To receive these medications at a \$0 copayment/coinsurance, you must have an authorized prescription for the product and it must be dispensed by a retail network pharmacy or by mail through the Caremark Pharmacy.
+The plan covers the following preventative medications- both prescription (Rx) and over-the-counter (OTC) at a \$0 copayment/coinsurance.
+To receive these medications at a \$0 copayment/coinsurance, you must have an authorized prescription for the product and it must be dispensed by a retail network pharmacy or by mail through CVS Caremark Pharmacy.
+See chart below for the list of covered preventative medications.